SportsInfoSolutions/AnalyticsChallenge2020/README.md

 Visit this [link](https://docs.google.com/forms/d/e/1FAIpQLSf_dRn9aciVg35AMFHj3VgRt8N6v8RqjHV20XVuHsDf6GkzgQ/viewform) to register for the Football Analytics Challenge; a minimum $1 donation is required for entry.

+To familiarize yourself with the data that you will be working with, check out this [article](https://sportsinfosolutionsblog.com/2020/06/24/a-quick-introduction-to-our-analytics-challenge-data-set/).

 ## Sports Info Solutions Football Analytics Challenge Rules

 ### Collaborating is allowed, one submission per participant or team